Blizzard/api-sc2-docs/README.md

 URL = Host + "/api/sc2/profile/" + id + "/" + realm + "/" + CharacterName
 ```

 You'll notice that this is identical to the website profile.
-So if you character
+So if your character
 url on the website is http://us.battle.net/sc2/en/profile/999000/1/DayNine/ your
 api url will be http://us.battle.net/api/sc2/profile/999000/1/DayNine/